 In Stay-cation Mode?

-We consider ourselves to be local legends in a sense, because many of our neighbors hit the road for most of the summer.
 We love to explore our city’s attractions, and off-the-beaten-path locales while we have longer lazy days.
 Of course, we love to hop in the car and visit some of our city’s museums, parks, ice cream parlors, and movie theaters.

 We also enjoy doing things as a family that support our community and local businesses.
 But for the most part, my kids just want to spend the day playing outside.
 We also have a troop of buddies that come to play in our yard, taking advantage of our big skateboard-friendly driveway, and our magical fort/playhouse in the woods.

-Surviving Summer at Home
+Surviving Summer at Home with Kids

 As any mom will tell you, however, the reality of the long summer season, is that kids inevitably play the ‘I’m bored’ card all too often, and Mom is the one who usually has to deflect it.
 Before long, you begin to feel like survival mode has kicked in.